 Per GDCA guidelines, capture rates below 30% for projects in urban markets and below 35% for projects in rural markets are considered acceptable.
-As such, the subject's overall capture rates of 3.3% (subsidized scenario) and 4.6% (Tax Credit only scenario) are both considered achievable and demonstrate a sufficient base of support for the subject project under either scenario.
-These are considered achievable capture rates within the Site PMA, especially when considering the lack of non-subsidized family-oriented LIHTC product in the market.
+As such, the subject's overall capture rates of 7.9% (subsidized scenario) and 21.0% (Tax Credit only scenario) are both considered achievable and demonstrate a sufficient base of support for the subject project under either scenario.
+Effectively, however, the subject project will have a capture rate of 1.0% for the two non-RA units which would need to be re-rented post renovations due to current tenants no longer income-qualifying to reside at the property under the Tax Credit program.
+This is considered an achievable capture rate within the Site PMA, especially when considering the lack of available non-subsidized senior-oriented LIHTC product in the market.